-There are several books that provide useful perspectives and ideas on brand and product management, Keller's Strategic Brand Management, Aaker's Managing Brand Equity, Building Strong Brands and Brand Leadership (with Erich Joachimsthaler), Lehmann and Winer's Product Management, Kapferer's Strategic Brand Management.
-From an industry perspective, Davis' Brand Asset Management, Davis and Dunn's Building the Brand Driven Business, and Scott Bedbury's A New Brand World are all good.
+There are several books that provide useful perspectives and ideas on brand and product management, Keller's Strategic Brand Management, Aaker's Managing Brand Equity, Building Strong Brands and Brand Leadership (with Erich Joachimsthaler), Lehmann and Winer's Product Management, and Kapferer's The New Strategic Brand Management.
 Most students find the articles in the academic journals dry and abstract, but the Journal of Marketing and HBR have more of an applied focus that tends to be easier to digest.

 Finally, in terms of current industry information, Business Week, Fortune, Forbes, and The Economist have marketing articles frequently dealing with brand issues.
-The Wall Street Journal has a daily column in Section 2 on advertising that often addresses branding issues.
-Two useful industry trade publications are Advertising Age and BRANDWEEK.
+The Wall Street Journal's Marketplace section has weekly features on advertising that often addresses branding issues.
+Two useful industry trade publications are Advertising Age and ADWEEK.
 To find out more about various consumer characteristics or trends, see American Demographics.

-1 Many of these handouts are selected from Keller's, Strategic Brand Management (Prentice-Hall).
+&lt;sup>1 Many of these handouts are selected from Keller's, Strategic Brand Management (Prentice-Hall).
 This book is complete with examples, tools, benchmarks and theories regarding brand management.